-If you’re like any of the thousands of people I’ve studied over the past few decades, there’s a good chance that your meetings at work aren’t great.
-In fact, it’s likely that they stink and you are looking for solutions that can truly move the dial — solutions based on meeting science.
+If you’re like any of the thousands of people surveyed and interviewed over the past few decades, there’s a good chance that your meetings at work aren’t great.
+In fact, it’s likely they are sources of frustration and you are looking for solutions that can truly move the dial — solutions based on meeting science.

 Check out more about my most recent book, research, speaking, consulting, and outreach.
 And while you’re at it, consider joining a community of like-minded people who want to discover evidence-based insights to truly “solve” the meeting problem.

 Thanks, Steven Rogelberg

 What people are saying about “the surprising science of meetings: How you can lead your team to peak performance”

 “In workplaces around the world, meetings are where productivity and creativity go to die.
 Steven Rogelberg is the world’s leading expert on how to fix them, and here he shares the best evidence on how we can stop wasting time and falling victim to group-think. ”

 –Adam Grant, New York Times bestselling author of GIVE AND TAKE, ORIGINALS, and OPTION B with Sheryl Sandberg

 “Pointless, exhausting meetings are the bane of most employees’ existence.
 But it does not have to be this way.
 In The Surprising Science of Meetings, Steven G. Rogelberg, a meetings science researcher with two decades of experience, draws from studies, corporate surveys and success stories to share how you can make meetings actually useful.”